Fast radio bursts at the dawn of the 2020s: FRBs as astrophysical and cosmological probes

 \section{FRBs as astrophysical and cosmological probes}

-Even though we do not currently fully understand the source populations and mechanisms for FRBs, as is the case for pulsars, we can begin to use them as astrophysical probes.
-We now briefly review some of the key uses of them, and look ahead to what might be possible in the future.
-Further details can be found in a very extensive review on this topic by \citet{bhandari_2021_univ}.
+Even though we do not currently fully understand the source populations and mechanisms for FRBs, as is the case for pulsars, we can use them as powerful astrophysical probes.
+We now briefly review some of their key uses, and look ahead to what might be possible in the future.
+Further details can be found in an extensive review on this topic by \citet{bhandari_2021_univ}.
 A recurring theme in the items below, and an area of intense ongoing study, is the DM distribution of FRBs (after accounting for observational biases).
-In particular, we would like to establish the true distribution in DM, and the prospects for probing this with current an emerging facilities.
-Recent studies on the DM distribution have been carried out by \citet{walker_2020_aa}, \citet{arcus_2021_mnras} and \citet{james_2021_arxiv_arxiv210108005}.
+In particular, we would like to establish the true distribution in DM, and the prospects for probing this with current and emerging facilities.
+Recent studies on the DM distribution have been carried out by \citet{walker_2020_aa}, \citet{arcus_2021_mnras} and \citet{james_2022_mnras_1}.